psu-epl/psu-epl.github.com/doc/equip/printer/3D-Printing-Checklist.md

 # Executing a Print (Managers, Trained Users under supervision)

-When it comes time to actually execute your print, use the generaged G-Code or Preform and follow the appropriate SOP for the printer.
+When it comes time to actually execute your print, use the generated G-Code or Preform and follow the appropriate SOP for the printer.

 [See here to find the appropriate guide](/doc/equip/printer)